znsio/perfiz/README.md

 Each of these files now allow you to codify your tests and check them in for fellow developers.

-The default name for the configu file is "perfiz.yml".
+The default name for the config file is "perfiz.yml".
 So when you run a Perfiz Command without a config file argument it will look for 'perfiz.yml' and pick it up.

 Below are all the parameters in Perfiz Config File.